How to Get Faster at Sprinting, According to Experts

 How to Sprint Properly

 A proper sprint form looks a little different for everyone.
-That said, Amie Dworecki, USATF and RRCA Level I- and II-certified run coach, outlines the basics to help you nail your optimum form.
+That said, Amie Dworecki, USATF and RRCA Level I and II certified run coach, outlines the basics to help you to nail your optimal form.

 - Keep your elbows bent 90 degrees.

-- Let your feet land directly beneath you; don't try to step too far forwards.
+- Let your feet land directly beneath you; don’t try to step too far forward.